und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 ```

 Since we have permission to create pods, let try to create a privileged one that does everything wrong like mount the host system.
-I've essentially taken the yaml file from this awesome project by bishop fox `https://github.com/BishopFox/badPods/tree/main/manifests/everything-allowed`
+I've essentially taken the yaml file from this awesome project from bishop fox `https://github.com/BishopFox/badPods/tree/main/manifests/everything-allowed`

-I made a slight change by adding `runAsUser:0` so we'd be able to drop into the container as root.
+I made a slight a couple of change to configuration to get it work:

+- Adding `runAsUser:0`  under securityContext so we'd be able to drop into the container as root.
+- Changing the image to one the system had available, as it didn't have internet connectivty to pull a new image. `image: quay.io/ansible/awx-operator:latest`  and telling it not to try to pull the image from the internet `imagePullPolicy: IfNotPresent`

 p1.yml
 ```